Welcome to RAF Air UK

 Familiarize yourself well with your new home, the squadron's homebase.

-X. Download and familiarize yourself with 74 Squadron Standard Operating Procedures (SOP).
+IX.
+Download and familiarize yourself with Standard Operating Procedures (SOP).

 - Flying in an organized group with many people is very different from what you have probably experienced within DCS so far.
 Careful organization, hierarchy and standard procedures are required to prevent the mission from turning into a mess and hearing the flight lead saying “Guns, guns, guns…” as he strafes in frustration over his still parked flight members.
-You are expected to familiarize with the Standard Operating Procedures of the 74 Squadron and slowly start applying them in practice.
+You are expected to familiarize with Standard Operating Procedures which can be found on the forum and slowly start applying them in practice.

 - DATALINK is a useful tool for passing information to other pilots as well as general awareness of their position.
 It is necessary to be able to set it up properly to avoid confusion during a flight.